Lugs & Connectors

 There are several ways you can determine whether your property has a TNS (TN-S) earthing system installed:

-2) Check the wiring: If you have access to the wiring in your property (for example, if you have exposed wiring in an unfinished basement or attic), you should be able to identify the earth conductor (S), neutral conductor (N), and live conductor (T).
-In a TNS earthing system, the earth conductor (S) will be connected to the earthing electrode, while the neutral conductor (N) will be connected to the electrical supply, and the live conductor (T) will be connected to the electrical installation.
+2) Check the wiring: If you have access to the wiring in your property (for example, if you have exposed wiring in an unfinished basement or attic), identify the earth conductor (S), neutral conductor (N), and live conductor (T).
+In a TNS earthing system, the earth conductor (S) connects to the earthing electrode, the neutral conductor (N) connects to the electrical supply, and the live conductor (T) connects to the electrical installation.

 Conclusion